Canvas CloudAI

 Cloud Provider Equivalencies

-Cloud bursting is an architecture pattern (hybrid scaling) rather than a single managed service.
-It’s typically implemented by combining connectivity (VPN/Direct Connect/ExpressRoute/Interconnect/FastConnect), identity, load balancing/DNS, and an autoscaling compute platform (VMs or Kubernetes) so workloads can expand from private infrastructure into a public cloud during spikes.
+Cloud bursting is an architecture pattern (not a single managed service).
+It’s typically implemented by combining hybrid connectivity (VPN/direct links), identity, networking, automation/orchestration, and elastic compute services so workloads can expand from a private environment into a public cloud during demand spikes.

 Explore More Cloud Computing Terms